tellytv/telly/README.md

 # Setup
 > **This readme refers to version ![#0eaf29](https://placehold.it/15/0eaf29/000000?text=+) 1.0.X ![#0eaf29](https://placehold.it/15/0eaf29/000000?text=+).
 It does not apply to later versions.**

+## Most users should use version 1.1 from the dev branch.

 > **If you are looking for information about the new config-file based ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) PRERELEASE BETA 1.1 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+), go to the [dev branch](https://github.com/tellytv/telly/tree/dev)**

 > **If you are looking for information about the web-based ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) UNSUPPORTED ALPHA 1.5 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+), go to the [telly Discord](https://discord.gg/bnNC8qX); there is no 1.5 documentation on github as yet.**

 > **See end of setup section for an important note about channel filtering**

+The Wiki includes walkthroughs for most platforms that go into more detail than listed below:

+## Quickstart:

+Please read through to the end before trying to run telly.
+With 1.0, you will need at minimum two parameters, a playlist and a filter.

-1) Go to the releases page and download the correct version for your Operating System
+1) Go to the releases page and download the correct version for your operating system
 2) Mark the file as executable for non-windows platforms `chmod a+x <FILENAME>`
 3) Rename the file to "telly" if desired; note that from here this readme will refer to "telly"; the file you downloaded is probably called "telly-linux-amd64.dms" or something like that.
 **If you do not rename the file, then substitute references here to "telly" with the name of the file you've downloaded.**